Is Argentina vs Scotland on TV? Kick-off time, channel and how to watch summer tour

 Is Argentina vs Scotland on TV today?
 Kick-off time, channel and how to watch summer tour

-Everything you need to know ahead of the second Test in Salta
+Everything you need to know ahead of the series decider in Santiago del Estero

-Scotland will be desperate to bounce back from an opening Test defeat and keep the series alive when they face Argentina at Estadio Padre Ernesto Martearena in Salta on Saturday (kick-off 8.10pm BST).
+Scotland do battle with Argentina in the series decider at Estadio Unico Madre de Ciudades in Santiago del Estero on Saturday evening (8.10pm BST).

-Los Pumas opened up a 1-0 lead in the three-Test series by winning 26-18 in Jujuy last weekend - leading 18-6 at half-time after scoring two tries in five minutes.
+Gregor Townsend’s side looked set for a disappointing tour when they fell to a 26-18 defeat in the first Test in South America but responded in style to thump Los Pumas 29-6 last week to set up this winner-takes-all clash.

 When is Argentina vs Scotland?